vero-code/venture-assist-ai/README.md

 - `/oauth2callback` accepts the authorization code from Google, exchanges it for access and refresh tokens, and then stores them.

+### 🎥 Meet Planning

+`MeetMakerAgent` uses the `get_meeting` tool, which calls `extract_meeting_slots` — a function powered by an LLM to propose meeting times.

+Then Google services come into play:

+- `Google Calendar` is used to create the event.

+- `Google Meet` is enabled automatically via the Calendar API when ads conference Data.

 ## 🔬 Testing

 ### SummarySaverAgent